PVH Stock Forecast: All the More Reason to Consider PVH Corp. (PVH) Now

 PVH Corp.
-(NYSE: PVH) is -49.59% lower on its value in year-to-date trading and has touched a low of $53.03 and a high of $125.42 in the current 52-week trading range.
+(NYSE: PVH) is -56.53% lower on its value in year-to-date trading and has touched a low of $46.05 and a high of $125.42 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PVH stock was last observed hovering at around $54.98 in the last trading session, with the day’s loss setting it -1.22% off its average median price target of $72.00 for the next 12 months.
-It is also 48.8% off the consensus price target high of $105.00 offered by 21 analysts, but current levels are -5.41% lower than the price target low of $51.00 for the same period.
+The PVH stock was last observed hovering at around $46.08 in the last trading session, with the day’s gains setting it 0.28% off its average median price target of $72.00 for the next 12 months.
+It is also 55.85% off the consensus price target high of $105.00 offered by 21 analysts, but current levels are 9.1% higher than the price target low of $51.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now